menglishca/keyin-course-notes/content/databases/sprints/final-team/_index.md

 ## Preface
 **Objective**
-Build a feature-complete real-time chat application in groups of up to four members.
+Build a feature-complete real-time chat application in groups of up to three members.
 This project will demonstrate your ability to integrate Express.js, MongoDB, EJS templates, and WebSockets.

 **Due Date**
 April 23rd, {{< year >}}, at 11:59 PM